 Tinkering with humans

 Brain – computer links.
-We can also link the human brain to computers that allow people to “enrich” themselves with the intelligence or memory of computers.
-Experiments are done with brain-computer connections, so that you can operate a device with thinking power.
-There are people with built-in identity chips that can log in to their computer, home or at the bank.
-And of course technology helps many people with physical defects to regain a decent life: from artificial legs and arms to digital replacements for your eyes or ears.
-In short: a range of possibilities unfolded to make modified people.
-Undoubtedly, the tech giants will also come with consumer gadgets in this area.
+We are also able to link the human brain to computers allowing people to “enrich” themselves with the intelligence or memory of computers, or to listen directly to music.
+Some people have built-in chips that can log in to their computers, homes or bank accounts.
+Experiments are done with brain-computer connections, so that you can operate a device through brain power.
+And of course technology helps many people with physical defects to regain a decent life: from artificial legs and arms to digital replacements of your eyes or ears.
+In short: a range of possibilities has unfolded to create modified people.
+Undoubtedly, the tech giants will also come up with consumer gadgets in this area.
 How should we deal with this?

 Limits to manufacturability?
-How should you view this as an IT person?
-Do you have to make everything possible that is possible or are there limits?
-And if so: who should set those limits?
-We will have to find answers to the question where, how and when certain technology can be used.
-If we do “nothing”, there will undoubtedly be many incidents in the coming years, such as now with the Chinese babies.
-The CRISPR-Cas technique with which DNA parts can be cut and pasted is extremely simple and can be carried out with cheap means.
-Making a brain link with a computer, as the Cyborgs do, is a bit more complex, but influencing data systems with the brain might be easy to learn.
+How should you view this from the technology side?
+Should you develop or engineer everything that is possible or are there limits?
+And if so: who should set these limits?
+We will have to find answers to the question where, how and when certain technology can be applied.
+If we do “nothing”, there will undoubtedly be many incidents in the coming years, as was recently shown in the case of the Chinese babies.
+The CRISPR-Cas technique with which DNA parts can be cut and pasted is extremely simple and can be carried out cheaply.
+Making a brain link with a computer, like the cyborgs, is a bit more complex, but influencing data systems with brain power might be easy to learn.

 “Improved” people?
-As humanity and IT specialists, we have to prepare ourselves for the path that we are taking if we are going to make “improved” or “refined” people with technology.
-The options we have range from making sick people better, which most people have no trouble with, to equipping non-sick people with extra qualities, which many people do have difficulty with.
-But there is a large grey area to be discussed between the two options.
-The situation with the Chinese babies shows that.
-The scientist wanted to save the babies for a future disease through “race improvement”.
+As humanity and IT specialists, we have to prepare ourselves for the path that we are taking if we are going to make “improved” or “refined” people by means of technology.
+The options we have range from curing sick people, which most people have no trouble with, to equipping non-sick people with extra qualities, which many people will object to.
+But there is a large grey area between these two options we should carefully discuss.
+The case of the Chinese babies is a good example.
+The scientist involved wanted to save the babies from a future disease through “race improvement”.
+Is this curing a human from a possible illness, or is this racial improvement of a human?
+How should we cope with the many possibilities in this area that are unfolding today?
 More brain or memory capacity, a brain connection to the internet or computer, a physically stronger body, resistance to diseases, a longer life, a digitally smart person.
-What are the pitfalls to this pursuit of “übermenschen”?
+What are the pitfalls to this pursuit of “Ubermenschen”?

 Reflection required.
-It becomes rather urgent that governments, scientists, philosophers, but also the professional group of IT people, start considering these questions.
-It is becoming easier and cheaper to do technological experiments.
-More and more rich people or scientists will put on the naughty shoes and start experimenting, perhaps with themselves as cyborgs do.
-Certainly, certain governments will consider that they want to improve their people.
-Where have we heard that before?
+It is urgently required for governments, scientists, philosophers, but also the professional group of technologists, to start considering these questions.
+Every day technology is becoming easier and it is becoming cheaper to carry out lots of these kinds of experiments.
+Some rich people or scientists will take the plunge and start experimenting, perhaps with themselves, as cyborgs do.
+Certainly, some governments will state that they want to improve their people.
+Where have we heard this before?
 No doubt doctors will come up with proposals to make humanity resistant to certain diseases, such as HIV or malaria.
-How should we continue with this?
+Do we really want this?
+How should we cope with this?

 International frameworks required.
-It is clear that it would be insane to come up with different rules for each country.
+It would be insane to come up with different rules for each country.
 That is not workable and would turn out to be counterproductive.
-We do live in the “liquid” society!
-The only way is a joint way and it will be long and complex in a world with so many contradictions.
+After all there is no denying that we live in one “fluid” society!
+The only way is a communal one but this will be a long and complex process in a world with so many contradictions.
 International committees should be set up to study the many different issues and provide binding advice.
 There are no such committees at the moment.
-In 2018, mankind is stuck with countless challenging and promising technologies to take people to a higher level, but is in no way able to manage them wisely.
-The image that emerges is that of a toddler with a hand grenade that can pull the pin out joyfully every moment,
+In 2020 mankind is stuck with countless challenging and promising technologies to take people to a higher level, but is by no means able to cope with them wisely.
+The image that emerges is that of a toddler with a hand grenade that can joyfully pull the pin out at any moment.

-Guideline for IT staff required.
-The IT person who is confronted with these matters in his work has no other guideline at the moment than his own conscience.
-That is why it is important that the IT and technology community also focus more intensively on the ethical side of the profession.
-People like the recently deceased physicist Stephen Hawking and Elon Musk also rightly pointed this out.
-Perhaps just as with doctors taking an Oath of Hippocrates, something needs to be done in which the IT profession commits itself to adhere to certain professional rules.
-It is certain that technology not only has many good but also many dangerous aspects, and the ethical component therefore requires the full attention of the professional group and society.
+Guidelines for technical staff required.
+At the moment the technological man or woman who is confronted with these matters in his work has no guidelines but his own conscience.
+Therefore it is important that the technology community should focus more intently on the ethical side of the profession.
+People like the recently deceased physicist Stephen Hawking and the still very much alive entrepreneur Elon Musk have rightly pointed this out.
+Perhaps just as with doctors taking an oath of Hippocrates, something needs to be done so that technical professionals commit themselves to adhering to certain professional rules.
+It is certain that technology not only has many good but also many dangerous aspects.
+The ethical component has been too long and badly neglected but requires the full attention of professionals as well as society as a whole.